M3lt3m1/strapi-plugin-excel-export/README.md

   - **Note :** Currently one level of relation is supported.

-- The locale field is for i18 translation plugin.
+- The **locale** field is for i18 translation plugin.
 If there is translation for the table you have to make it true.

   - **Note :** Currently data will be only availabe in 'en'.

+- The **label** field map column names to field names

 - **You can't extract data from dynamic zone or nested components.**